prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_10/notes.md

 1 INTRODUCTION
 2 FEATURES OF EQUITY SECURITIES - Done.
+3 TYPES OF EQUITY SECURITIES - Done.
-3 TYPES OF EQUITY SECURITIES - In Progress.
+4 RISK AND RETURN OF EQUITY AND DEBT SECURITIES - In Progress.